MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-examples.md

 >[!NOTE]
 >In the T-SQL language, while there is no clause that will yield a SELECT operation for the bottom rows of a table, there is the TOP clause that retrieves the top rows of a table.

-For its evaluation, this query only to download ten rows and exactly the fields that you needed from the fact_Sales table and took an average of 31 seconds to be processed in a standard instance of Power BI Dataflows (which accounts for the evaluation and loading of data to dataflows).
+For its evaluation, this query will only download ten rows and only the fields that you requested from the fact_Sales table and took an average of 31 seconds to be processed in a standard instance of Power BI Dataflows (which accounts for the evaluation and loading of data to dataflows).

 ## Performance comparison